vdegenne/baidu-hanyu-lookup-snackbar/readme.md

 # Baidu Hanyu Lookup Snackbar

-Chrome extension that display a handful snackbar with pronunciation feature and quick dictionaries access when you select a chinese word in Chrome browser.
+Chrome extension that displays a handful snackbar with pronunciation feature and quick dictionaries access when you select a Chinese word in Chrome Browser.

 <p align="center">
   <img src="./screenshot.bmp" width="80%">
 </p>

-> ⚠️ This extension is not available on the store because the information used as the data foundation is of a private domain.
+> ⚠️ This extension is not available on the store because the information used as the data foundation is of private domains.
 Use for your own education only.
-You are free to copy and modify the code, but not as a commercial use intention.
+You are free to copy and modify the code, but not for a commercial use intention.

-## installation
+## Installation

 - clone the repository
 - install the dependencies : `npm i`